 Journey to the FAR side

-Around December 8, 2018, China’s CHANG’E 4 Moon mission plans to complete another first in the history of lunar exploration: The FAR side.
+On January 3, China’s CHANG’E 4 Moon mission added another first in the history of lunar exploration: The FAR side.

 What is the Far Side?